shahadm11/Task1/README.md

-# Task1
+# Task 1
-Speech to text converter (Arabic Languge) using JavaScript
+- Speech to text converter (Arabic Languge) using JavaScript
+- Algorithm of operating Wasdom ESP32